-Rona May-Ron is currently working on a PhD dissertation that examines the recurring Cinderella motif in the works of Margaret Atwood.
-Rona works as an EFL teacher at the Center for Pre-Academic Studies at the Hebrew University of Jerusalem and takes great pride and joy in raising two wonderful daughters.
+Rona May-Ron is the author of a PhD dissertation that examines the recurring Cinderella motif in the works of Margaret Atwood.
+Rona worked as an EFL teacher at the Center for Pre-Academic Studies at the Hebrew University of Jerusalem for 20 years and takes great pride and joy in raising two wonderful daughters.

 Stephen Mitchell (1943) was educated at Amherst College, the University of Paris, and Yale University.
 He is widely known for his translations and adaptations of ancient and modern classics of poetry and wisdom.
 Languages that Mitchell has translated from include German, Hebrew, Greek, Latin, French, Spanish, Italian, and Danish.
 He has also adapted classics from languages he doesn't know, including Chinese (Tao Te Ching, The Second Book of the Tao), Sanskrit (Bhagavad Gita), and Akkadian or ancient Babylonian (Gilgamesh).
 He has written a book of poems, two books of fiction, and the nonfiction book The Gospel According to Jesus, and co-wrote two books with Byron Katie, Loving What Is and A Thousand Names for Joy.